Communications and Computing & Engineering Building

 ADPR 495.
 Public Relations Campaigns.3 Credits.

-In this capstone course for students preparing for a career in public relations.
-Students develop the mindset of a strategic communicator through case analyses, problem-solving exercises, and completion of a signature work.
-Attention is focused on the public relations planning process and student teams develop strategic public relations plans for actual clients.
+In this capstone course for students preparing for a career in public relations, they will develop the mindset of a strategic communicator.
+Work will involve case analyses, problem-solving exercises, and completion of a signature work.
+Attention is focused on the public relations planning process.
+Student teams will develop strategic public relations plans for clients.
 Writing, research and presentation skills are expected.

 ADPR 499.
 Public Relations Ind Study.1-6 Credits.